iuzn/peekpack-web/README.md

-# QR Engine Landing Page
+# PeekPack Landing Page

-A beautiful, responsive landing page for QR Engine - the privacy-first QR scanner and generator for iOS.
+A beautiful, responsive landing page for PeekPack - the addictive physics-based casual game for iOS.

 ## ✨ Features